C*-algebras and Equivalences for C*-correspondences: Passing to Pimsner Dilations

 \section{Passing to Pimsner Dilations}

 In this section we show that if $\sim$ is any of the four relations defined in the previous section, then $E \sim F$ implies $E_\infty \sim F_\infty$, under the standing hypothesis that $E$ and $F$ are regular $\ca$-correspondences.
-Our study is based on the concept of a \textit{bipartite inflation}, an insightful construct originating in the work of Muhly, Pask and Tomforde \cite{MuPasTom08}.
+Our study is based on the concept of a \textit{bipartite inflation}, an insightful construct originating in the work of Muhly, Pask and Tomforde \cite{MPT08}.

 Assume that ${}_A E_A$ and ${}_B F_B$ are $\ca$-correspondences which are elementary strong shift equivalent via ${}_A R_B$ and ${}_B S_A$.
 Let $X= \left[ \right]$ be \emph{the bipartite inflation of $S$ by $R$}.
-By Lemma \ref{L:technical}, we obtain\footnote{\ In order to ease notation, unitary equivalence of $\ca$-correspondences will be simply denoted as equality in this section.} By induction and Lemma \ref{L:technical},
+By Lemma \ref{L:technical}, we obtain\footnote{\ In order to ease notation, unitary equivalence of $\ca$-correspondences will be simply denoted as equality in this section.}